 While online ordering is still preferred, customers are welcome to visit the bookstore to shop for course materials, essentials and more.
 All customers must wear a mask and maintain social distancing.

 Textbooks are also available to rent or purchase in digital or printed format from the bookstore website.
 Students are encouraged to consider rental or digital options to help lower the cost of textbooks.
 You may highlight and make notes in both used and new rented textbooks.
 You may also convert a rented textbook to a purchase any time during the semester by paying the difference between the rental and purchase price.

 For more information, call (401) 847-9086 or email email@example.com.

 Health Services hours are 9 a.m. to 5 p.m.
 Monday through Friday by appointment only.
-Telemedicine is the primary method of care and staff will evaluate the need for in-person appointments.
+Staff are using both telemedicine and in-person appointments to meet the needs of students.
 Health Services is also open from 10 a.m. to 2 p.m.
 Saturday and Sunday for symptomatic COVID-19 testing by appointment only.

 To schedule an appointment, call (401) 341-2904 or email firstname.lastname@example.org.

 Health Services works with Newport Hospital to assist students outside of office hours.
 In emergency situations, students should go to the Newport Hospital emergency room or call 911 or the University's emergency line at (401) 341-2325.